Be Your Own Bank

 The engine of banking really comes from their mastery of arbitrage.

-If the bank pays 1% on deposits, they turn around and create loans at 5%.
+If the bank pays 1% on deposits, it turns around and creates loans at 5%.
 (Because of fractional reserve banking, this is an even sweeter deal, because they can hold one dollar in reserves, and create nine more dollars to lend out.)

 If it costs the bank one cent to make five cents, that’s a 400% return!
 (Profit/cost = $0.04/$0.01 = 400%)